iXcess/RaspiCAN_Joystick/README.md

 In this project, we allow real vehicle CAN messages decoded on a Raspberry Pi to control and communicate with Live For Speed (LFS) running on a Windows machine.
 The method used in this section is a non-direct method and involves the use of an xbox360 emulator.
 Communication between the Raspberry Pi and Windows machine is wireless using UDP packets.

+The pub/sub from ROS is used for message communication.
+The raspberry pi is first loaded with Ubuntu 16.04 (LXDE) and ROS Kinetic installed and can be found [_here_](https://downloads.ubiquityrobotics.com/pi.html).
+ROS is used to make the development simple.

 ## Pre-requisite
 On the window's machine, download and install all the required drivers and emulators: